 When it comes to pike leaders, I prefer using thick fluorocarbon leaders for spin fishing with larger lures and faster trolling with crankbaits, as it is very unlikely that the like will devour the entire lure.
 I am a big fan of really strong fluorocarbon leaders, which is why I recommend 50-60lb leaders.
 It’s just not worth taking the risk of using thinner fluoro leaders.

 You can find my go-to fluorocarbon leader material on Amazon here

 For smaller lures, I always use wire leaders.
 Smaller lures are easily inhaled by the pike’s enormous mouth, and so bite-offs are much more likely when the pike has the entire lure or bait in its mouth or down its throat.

 Similarly, when it comes to baitfish, a pike often has the time to turn and swallow a prey fish before you set the strike.
 And so, when fishing with dead or live bait on the float/bobber or bottom, wire leaders are the way to go!

-For fishing in England, you can find top-notch titanium leaders on Amazon (UK): here
+You can find awesome titanium leaders on Amazon here

 Best Pike Hooks

 When fishing with dead or live baitfish or with large ones at that, you have to make sure to use strong treble hooks, as pike have very tough and bony lips and jaws.